chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 Chef will halt execution when it encounters an unhandled exception.

-.notes the `shef` command to enter the execution phase is `run-chef`.
+.notes the `shef` command to enter the execution phase is `run_chef`.

 # Summary

 * Understand the components of resources.
+* Know the commonly used resources in Chef.
 * Write recipes using common resources.

 # Questions